microsoft/language-server-protocol/indexFormat/specification.md

 1. they act as LSP request sensitive areas in a document (e.g. we use them to decided of for a given position a corresponding LSP request result exists)
 1. they act as navigation targets (e.g. they are the result of a Go To declaration navigation).

 To fulfil the first LSIF specifies that ranges can't overlap or be the same.
-However this constraint is not necessary for the second meaning.
+However, this constraint is not necessary for the second meaning.
 To support equal or overlapping target ranges we introduce a vertex `resultRange`.
 It is not allowed to use a `resultRange` as a target in a `contains` edge.

 ## Meta Data Vertex